CRICOS code: 112578D

 Academic prerequisites

-There are no specific academic prerequisites for any of the units in this course, or for the course as a whole.
+There are no specific academic prerequisites for any of the units in this course.

 Entry requirements for NESB Students

-- If an applicant cannot produce a satisfactory IELTS score, and/or there are doubts about his/her English language skills to cope in an academic environment, the applicant is advised to enrol in an English (ELICOS)course at an approved provider for an appropriate duration until the student achieves an IELTS score or 5.5
+2. If an applicant cannot produce a satisfactory IELTS score, and/or there are doubts about his/her English language skills to cope in an academic environment, the applicant is advised to enrol in an English (ELICOS) course at an approved provider for an appropriate duration until the student achieves an IELTS score of 5.5

 Course units